This tutorial covers:

 with the values for your cluster.

-When the database is properly created and configured, open a terminal and run the demo application with:
+When the database has been created and configured, open a terminal and run the demo application:

 npm run start